Top Tips to Stay Safe Online

-Cyber-attacks are becoming more and more sophisticated and common.
-According to the 2017 Norton Cyber Security Insights Report, 143 million U.S. consumers were victims of cybercrime – more than half of the country's adult online population – with losses totaling nearly $19.5 billion.
-In recognition of October being National Cybersecurity Awareness Month, Burke & Herbert Bank recommends these eight tips to help keep your information safe online:
+Cyber-attacks are becoming more sophisticated and more common.
+According to the Norton Cyber Security Insights Report, 143 million U.S. consumers – more than half of the country's adult online population – were victims of cybercrime in 2017, with losses topping $19 billion.

 Keep Your Computers and Mobile Devices Up to Date